ViacheslavZN/LeetCodeContests/README.md

-# LeetCodeContests
+# LeetCodePython
-LeetCode contests on Python
+LeetCode task for Python